joseguambo1994/Awesome-CS-Books/SoftwareEngineering/Product/UI/2014-Steve-Don’t Make Me Think.md

 # Omit needless words

-# Mobile: It’s not just a city in Alabama anymore
+# Chapter 10.
+Mobile: It’s not just a city in Alabama anymore

 So, what’s different about usability when you’re designing for use on a mobile device?In one sense, the answer is: Not much.
 The basic principles are still the same.
 If anything, people are moving faster and reading even less on small screens.
 Most of the challenges in creating good mobile usability boil down to making good tradeoffs.